Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Expressroute connectivity for AVS without Global Reach/readme.md

 - Traffic between AVS private clouds and on-prem sites must be inspected by a firewall running in an Azure VNet (typically, in the hub VNet of a hub&spoke network).
 - The Expressroute circuit that connects the on-prem site(s) with Azure has been deployed in a peering location that does not support Global Reach.
 For more information on Global Reach availability, please refer to the official [Expressroute documentation](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-global-reach#availability).

-Azure Virtual WAN users should not implement the topology covered in this article and consider Virtal WAN's Routing Policy/Routing Intent features instead.
+Azure Virtual WAN users should not implement the topology covered in this article and consider Virtual WAN's Routing Policy/Routing Intent features instead.
 For more details and feature availability see [the official Virtual WAN documentation](https://docs.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies).

 ## Prerequisites
 This step-by-step guide assumes that the following resources have been already deployed and configured: